netsensei/colada/_posts/2025-10-24-converting-430000-images-from-jpg2000-to-jpeg.markdown

 This set can be broken down into different material types reflecting the analogue source materials present in the library's heritage collections: ephemera, photographs, plans, books, manuscripts,...
 Splitting the export file into batches per type allowed the team to independently review the quality of each batch.

-As a result, the S3 bucket was logically structured into directories into which the images are stored.
+As a result, the S3 objects where logically labeled as directories and files.
 At the top level, representations were grouped per material type, and files were grouped per representation using the UUID as a directory name.

 ```
 /manuscripts/830241A2-A979-4C59-8A15-9EF5B973EB92